-The Andhra mixed with Teli dialects (H) on the coast to evolve into a new family called Telugu.
-The Pali mixed with Mundari dialects of the north to evolve into a new family called Prakrutam.
-The Teli dialects of the coast and Mundari dialects of the north do not exist anymore; they are now called the Telugu and Odia (Oria) languages.
+The Andhra dialect mixed with Teli dialects (H) on the coast to evolve into a new family called Telugu.
+The Pali dialect mixed with Mundari dialects of the north to evolve into a new family called Prakrutam.
+The Teli dialects on the coast and Mundari dialects of the north do not exist anymore.
+They are now called Telugu and Odia (Oria).

 The original Agni literature, textbooks on logic at the Patna University, were written in Grandhika dialects.

-The Greek colonialists trashed all the Grandhika literature into Sanskrit, a pseudo language invented by the Greeks in Kashmir.
+The Greeks who occupied India vandalized all the Grandhika literature into Sanskrit, a pseudo language invented by the Greeks in Kashmir.
 Sanskrit was never a naturally evolved dialect of any people.
-It was a vandalized version of both Grandhika and Avestan (South Bactria).
-Vedas were originally written in Avestan by the unethical Deva con artists.
-They were banned in Avesta, and Deva were expelled to Kashmir.
-The Greeks invented pseudo Sanskrit to resurrect the forbidden Avestan Vedas to rob the Grandhika people.
-Sanskrit was falsely promoted as a divine language of antiquity.
+It was a vandalized version of Grandhika and Avestan (South Bactria).
+The archeological evidence contradicts the current version of history of Sanskrit.
+Grandhika and Prakrutam were deliberately destroyed by the Greeks.
+They were replaced by Sanskrit and Prakrit.